JayFiDev/MarkdownTouchbar/README.md

 * Insert tables in different sizes, images and links
 * Format the markdown document

 Need other features?
 Let me know!
+I would really love some feedback to improve my plugin.

 ## Release Notes